EvilWizardCreations/php5.6-apache-docker-example/README.md

 ```bash
 sudo docker exec -it php-5-6-web-server /bin/bash
 ```

+# Disclaimer

+This Apache2 + PHP 5.6 build environment should ***NOT*** be used anywhere near a ***production*** environment.
+This build is for showcasing legacy systems that simple would not run in modern environments & as such it is littered with security holes and exploitation's.

 [^docker_pull_cmd_note]: Use `docker pull ewc2020/web:php-5.6-apache` to get a copy of the image.